arnelenero/simpler-state/docs/recipe-persistence.md

 ```
 (TypeScript version is the same, due to type inference on `persistence`.)

+These custom functions can also be async, although they rarely need to be.

 > As mentioned, `persistence` is a bundled _plug-in_.
 SimpleR State's __Plug-in API__ allows adding functionality by extending the basic behavior of entities.
 You can learn more about how plug-ins work and how to create your own plug-ins [in this recipe page](recipe-plugins.html).

 <br /><br />